The tell tale signs of a scam

 One of the main tell tale signs of a scam is the assurance of profit.
 Investing in the stock market can be a gamble if you don't know exactly what you're doing.
 Also, no one can completely predict whether or not they'll make exorbitant gains on any particular trade.

 First Hour Trading doesn't make any promises or prediction of income of any kind.
-First Hour Trading has seen investment returns of 1% of trading capital per day one average since 2004.

 So who is Manny Backus and how did he come up with the First Hour Trading system?